10 years of Nomadic Notes and travel blogging in the 2010’s

 Social media works well for ongoing updates of a long trip.
 One of the best examples I recall was the updates of Mario Rigby while he walked from Cape Town to Cairo over two years.
 I discovered his page about halfway through his journey, and his almost daily updates were the highlight of my Facebook feed.
 When the walk ended it was like when your favourite show on Netflix ends.

 Facebook was an ideal medium for this trip.
 If I’ve been walking all day the last thing I want to do is to produce a thousand word blog post.
 A post with a photo and a 100 word comment is all you need on Facebook.

-Mario has his own home page blog as well, and here you will find articles more suitable for long form, such as this article people of colour in the outdoors.
+Mario has his own home page blog as well, and here you will find articles more suitable for long form.

 On Twitter, threads and tweet-storms have taken the place of small blog posts.
 A prolific Tweeter in my stream is @travelfish.

 15.5 years in, if I was starting Travelfish today, given the vastly changed landscape of online travel, here’s a few things I’d do differently & why:

 — Stuart McDonald (@travelfish) November 25, 2019

 Instagram has basically replaced the “photo of the day” format from travel blogs of old.
 Instagram can be used for telling short stories and anecdotes.
 I don’t see Yomadic blogging much these days as he is busy running tours, so I have to make-do with Instagram updates.